This edition was updated: June, 2008.

 You will find stray bits of solder and related debris in the reservoir or ice bin after performing this repair and running the unit.
 Of course you will have used lead-free solder, so this is not a concern.

 You may be told by a repair service that this is a brazed joint that is impossible to repair.
-Refrigeration technicians like to braze joints because this is much stronger than soldering, and part of their technical training.
+Refrigeration technicians like to braze joints because this is much stronger than soldering, and part of their technical training and equippage.
 After inspecting 8 of these units, and repairing one, it is clear that this joint is made at the factory with ordinary low-temperature soft solder that is quite feasible to fully repair.
 The hard part is getting the assembly out of the ice bin without cracking the connected tubing.

 Someone emailed me to report that he had repaired the bracket attachment with epoxy cement instead of soldering, which can be done inside the bin without the difficulty of extracting the evaporator assembly.
 While the thermal junction cannot be quite as good through epoxy versus solder, it apparently is enough to work, perhaps with a bit of temperature offset to the thickness control.
 Stainless steel bonds well with epoxy, but make sure the metal is cleaned, warm and dry before trying this.